 Driven by her desire to empower others in their personal journeys off of the mat through the asana, much as she had herself experienced, she decided to serve others by becoming a yoga teacher in 2003.
 In 2007, she studied with her teacher, Deahna Brown and benefited from her insightful and inspiring wisdom.
 She expanded her knowledge in 2015 by attending advanced yoga studies at the Colorado School of Yoga in Boulder, Colorado with Gina Caputo, whose intelligent sequencing and impassioned offering has challenged her to embrace each class she teaches as an opportunity for extraordinary consciousness.

 Tracey has an approachable and down-to-earth style that attracts students who may be apprehensive about practicing yoga.
 She is a natural teacher who meets students where they are and supports them in both accepting modifications while continuing to challenge themselves.
 Tracey recognizes that people vary greatly in how they learn.
 As an experienced teacher both in the classroom and the studio, she is uniquely poised to teach in such a way that all students can benefit from the practice.

-In addition to being an Experienced Registered Yoga Teacher (E-RYT 500) with Yoga Alliance, Certified Kids Yoga Teacher and a Certified Prenatal Yoga Teacher, Tracey has a Bachelor’s degree in Psychology, Masters of Arts in Education and was awarded Gold in the category of Best Yoga Teacher in the Springs in the Gazette’s Best of the Springs 2015 and 2018 editions.
+In addition to being an Experienced Registered Yoga Teacher (E-RYT 500) with Yoga Alliance, Registered Children's Yoga Teacher and a Registered Prenatal Yoga Teacher, Tracey has a Bachelor’s degree in Psychology, Masters of Arts in Education and was awarded Gold in the category of Best Yoga Teacher in the Springs in the Gazette’s Best of the Springs 2015 and 2018 editions.
 While not on her mat, she can be found singing in the car, eating gelato or dreaming of her next vacation!